nixworks/public/news/2011/12/16/index.md

 _Context: Hand, foot and mouth disease, Vietnam_

 ### [The United States and North Korea are expected to hold diplomatic talks regarding North Korea's nuclear program.
 The talks are the first meeting after the six-party talks stalled in 2008. ](/news/2011/12/16/the-united-states-and-north-korea-are-expected-to-hold-diplomatic-talks-regarding-north-korea-s-nuclear-program-the-talks-are-the-first-mee.md)
-_Context: North Korea, United States, its nuclear weapons program, six-party talks_
+_Context: North Korea, U.S., its nuclear weapons program, six-party talks_

 ### [The International Criminal Court dismisses charges against Callixte Mbarushimana, a Rwandan rebel accused of the torture, rape and murder of Congolese villagers by Hutu militia in 2009. ](/news/2011/12/16/the-international-criminal-court-dismisses-charges-against-callixte-mbarushimana-a-rwandan-rebel-accused-of-the-torture-rape-and-murder-of.md)
 _Context: Callixte Mbarushimana, Democratic Republic of the Congo, Hutu, International Criminal Court, Rwanda_